-- (a) A student is entitled to appeal in writing to the President who may alter, modify, or rescind the finding of the committee and/or the penalty imposed by the committee.
+A student is entitled to appeal in writing to the President who may alter, modify, or rescind the finding of the committee and/or the penalty imposed by the committee.
 A student is ineligible to appeal if the penalty imposed is less than suspension or expulsion.
 The President shall automatically review every penalty of expulsion.
-Sanctions will not be imposed while appeal is pending. - (b) A student is entitled to appeal in writing to the Board of Trustees through the President, the Chancellor, and the Chairman of the Board.
-An appeal from the Student Discipline Committee is by review of the record (not de novo). - (c) A petition for review is informal but shall contain, in addition to the information required, the date of the Student Discipline Committee's action and the student's reasons for disagreeing with the committee's action.
+Sanctions will not be imposed while appeal is pending.

+A student is entitled to appeal in writing to the Board through the President, the Chancellor, and the Chairman of the Board.
+An appeal from the Student Discipline Committee is by review of the record (not de novo).

+A petition for review is informal but shall contain, in addition to the information required, the date of the Student Discipline Committee's action and the student's reasons for disagreeing with the committee's action.
 A student shall file his or her petition with the President on or before the third working day after the day the Discipline committee determines the penalty.
 If the President rejects the petition, and the student wishes to petition the Chancellor, he or she shall file the petition with the Chancellor on or before the third working day after the President rejects the petition in writing.
 If the Chancellor rejects the petition, and the student appellant wishes to petition the Board of Trustees, he or she shall file the petition with the Chairman of the Board on or before the third working day after the day the Chancellor rejects the petition in writing.

-- (d) The President, the Chancellor, and the Board of Trustees in their review may take any action that the Student Discipline Committee is authorized to take; however, none may increase the penalty.
-They may receive written briefs and hear oral argument during their review. - (e) The President, Chancellor and Board of Trustees shall modify or set aside the finding of violation, penalty, or both, if the substance rights of a student were prejudiced because of the Student Discipline Committee's finding of facts, conclusions or decisions were: - in violation of federal or state law or published college regulation or policy; - (ii) clearly erroneous in view of the reliable evidence and the preponderance of the evidence; or - (iii) capricious, or characterized by abuse of discretion or clearly unwarranted exercise of discretion.
+The President, the Chancellor, and the Board in their review may take any action that the Student Discipline Committee is authorized to take; however, none may increase the penalty.
+They may receive written briefs and hear oral argument during their review.

+The President, Chancellor and Board of Trustees shall modify or set aside the finding of violation, penalty, or both, if the substance rights of a student were prejudiced because of the Student Discipline Committee's finding of facts, conclusions or decisions were:
-APPENDIX A - SANCTIONS

-1. Authorized Disciplinary Penalties:
+- In violation of federal or state law or published college regulation or policy: - Clearly erroneous in view of the reliable evidence and the preponderance of the evidence; or - Capricious, or characterized by abuse of discretion or clearly unwarranted exercise of discretion.

+AUTHORIZED DISCIPLINARY PENALTIES

-The VPSD or the Student Discipline Committee may impose one or more of the following penalties for violation of a Board policy, College regulation, or administrative rule:
+The VPSD (or office directly responsible for student affairs or discipline) or the student discipline committee may impose one or more of the following penalties for violation of a Board policy, college regulation, or administrative rule: